-The Town of Oakville offers a variety of programs, classes and volunteer opportunities for adults 50+.
+The town offers a variety of programs, classes and volunteer opportunities for adults 50+.
 Visit the Seniors' Centres page to learn more.

 The Friendship Luncheon program combines lunch with a social outing.
 Clients (ages 80+) are picked up from their home, driven to the centre for lunch and an activity, and taken home again.
 You must pre-register for this program.
 Check the Seniors Newsletter for specific dates, times, and locations.

 Oakville Transit is a great and convenient way to get to and from places in Oakville.
 Senior fares available.
 Visit the Oakville Transit website for details on rates, schedules and more!